Gender transition: Terminology

-Various aspects

-Transitioning is a complicated process that involves any or all of the gendered aspects of a person's life, which include aesthetics, social roles, legal status, and biological aspects of the body.
-People may choose elements based on their own gender identity, body image, personality, finances, and sometimes the attitudes of others.
-A degree of experimentation is used to know what changes best fit them.
-Transitioning also varies greatly between cultures and subcultures according to differences in the societies' views of gender.

-Social aspects
+Social transition

-The social process of transitioning begins with 'coming out', where others are told that one does not identify with their birth sex.
+Social transitioning is the process of changing the way one presents their gender to others.
+The social process of transitioning can begin with 'coming out', where others are told that one does not identify with their birth sex.
 The newly out trans person may adopt a new name, ask to be referred to with a new set of pronouns, and change their presentation to better reflect their identity.

-Socially transitioning does not involve medical intervention or gender affirming surgery, but it may be a prerequisite to access transgender healthcare in some regions.
+Social transition is usually reversible, and as such, it is many people's first step in transitioning.
+While socially transitioning does not involve medical intervention or gender affirming surgery, it may be a prerequisite to access transgender healthcare in some regions.

 People may socially transition at any age, with documented cases of children as young as 5, or adults as old as 75.
 While many of those who socially transition will pursue a medical transition, not everyone can access gender affirming care, and not all may wish to pursue it.